Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/hereford-zone-stampede.typ

   won: false,
   auton: "Red",
   awp: false,
+  strategy: [
-  strategy: [Our ally match loads and shoots while we push them into our goal, if they get blocked, we'll double sone and use either our wedge or catapult to move triballs into our offensive zone because neither of their opponents can descore],
+    Our ally 1727K match loads and shoots triballs into our offensive zone while we push them into our goal.
+If they get blocked by the red alliance, we'll double zone and use either our wedge or catapult to move triballs into our offensive zone.
+We do not have to worry about getting our triballs descored because neither of the red alliance teams can descore.
+  ],
+  auton_notes: [
-  auton_notes: [- We lost because our bot was touching the triball at the end of the auton, not making it count ],
+    - Our robot was touching the triball that we pushed at the end of the auton, so it was not counted
+      - This caused us to lose auton
+  ],
   match_notes: [
     - Our drivetrain stopped working because a screw got caught in the right drive
-- Our alliance partners bot didn't work because they ran the wrong code
+    - Our alliance partners' (1727K) robot didn't work because they ran the wrong program ],

-  ],
   subsystems: (
     overperformed: "Intake",